CG020/sherlock3/README.md

 Katelyn Rohrer, Lydia Dufek, Camila Grubb

+CSC483 college coursework - semester group project.

+Assignment: build a mini version of the Jeopardy Watson Model.
+Parse, categorize, and train a classifier to answer jeopardy questions based on similarity to context within Wikipedia pages.
+The subject of the Wikipedia page with highest similarity score would be considered the answer.

+## Project Notes:

 We're running a Maven build for the Java code in the project.
 For the improved implementation, we added Python to the project, which is being managed by a virtual environment.